Jill Altarac, Esq.

 Ms. Altarac is a strong advocate for her clients.
 She will work with her client in an effort to obtain the most favorable outcome in a cost effective and expedited fashion.
 She is extremely dedicated to her clients and makes certain that their rights are protected throughout the matrimonial proceedings.
 She has argued cases before the New York Supreme Court and Family Court and the New York State Appellate Division.

 In addition, Ms. Altarac has served as a distinguished lecturer for the National Business Institute, and New York Life Insurance and the Professional Speaker’s Bureau, Inc. Her lectures have covered numerous topics in the Matrimonial/Family law area, notably grandparent visitation rights, custody, visitation and support issues, equitable distribution considerations, property rights, ethical considerations in divorce cases and settlement negotiation tactics.

-While Ms. Altarac understands that all children's financial interests should be protected throughout the divorce proceedings, she is especially cognizant that the rights of special needs children must be addressed, on a case by case basis, so that their necessary services are maintained and continued for the children.
-Thus, she makes certain that the financial provisions, as set forth in the legal documents are tailored to the individual child's needs.
-Ms. Altarac currently serves as the Vice President of Special Education Parent Teacher Association (SEPTA) in the Syosset School District.
+While Ms. Altarac understands that all children’s financial interests should be protected throughout the divorce proceedings, she is especially cognizant that the rights of special needs children must be addressed, on a case by case basis, so that their necessary services are maintained and continued for the children.
+Thus, she makes certain that the financial provisions, as set forth in the legal documents are tailored to the individual child’s needs.
+Ms. Altarac has served as Treasurer and Vice President of SEPTA of Special Education Parent Teacher Association (SEPTA) in the Syosset School District.

 Kristin J. Kircheim